 In August 2014, we entered into an agreement to purchase (the "Vancocin Purchase Agreement") the product rights to Vancocin from Shire ViroPharma Incorporated ("Shire") for \$11.0 million in cash.
 Pursuant to the terms of the Vancocin Purchase Agreement, we acquired the U.S. intellectual property rights and NDA associated with Vancocin, two related ANDAs, and certain equipment and inventory.
-The \$10.5 million product rights intangible asset is being amortized over its estimated useful life of 10 years.
+We accounted for this transaction as an asset purchase.
+The \$10.5 million product rights intangible asset is being amortized in full over its estimated useful life of 10 years.

-In July 2014, we entered into an agreement to purchase (the "Lithobid Purchase Agreement") the product rights to Lithobid from Noven Therapeutics, LLC ("Noven") for \$11.0 million in cash at closing, and \$1.0 million in cash if certain approvals were received from the FDA on or before June 30, 2015.
+In July 2014, we entered into an agreement to purchase (the "Lithobid Purchase Agreement") the product rights to Lithobid from Noven Therapeutics, LLC ("Noven") for \$11.0 million in cash at closing, and \$1.0 million in cash if certain approvals were received from the Food and Drug Administration ("FDA") on or before June 30, 2015.
 This \$1.0 million contingent payment was paid in January 2015.
 Pursuant to the terms of the Lithobid Purchase Agreement, we acquired the intellectual property rights and NDA associated with Lithobid, as well as a small amount of raw material inventory.
-The \$12.0 million product rights intangible asset is being amortized over its estimated useful life of 10 years.
+We accounted for this transaction as an asset purchase.
+The \$12.0 million product rights intangible asset is being amortized in full over its estimated useful life of 10 years.